MylesWritesCode/snake/README.md

 ### Only building the WASM
 1. `cd` into `packages/snake-game`
 ```
-# This is supposed to work, but I'm having a hard time importing
+# This totally works 👍
 wasm-pack build --target web

-# This works to import into React
-wasm-pack build --target bundler
 ```

 ## Branches